moogacs/docs.buf.build/docs/ci-cd/setup.md

 For `buf breaking`, the process is similar, but be sure to set the full `https` or `ssh` remote as the target.
-If your `buf.yaml` is defined at the root of your repository, the command looks like the following:
+If your `buf.yaml` is defined at the root of your repository, the command looks like this:

 ```sh
 buf breaking --against "https://github.com/<your-org>/<your-repo>.git#branch=main"